uwadonat/Manage_IT/info.md

 # Manager_IT

-this app is build for learning purpose
+this app is build for learning purpose.